hoppyhedgehog/tvpn/README.md

 # tvpn
-A VPNC Wrapper Script that allows you to connect to your Cisco VPN.
+A VPNC Wrapper Script that allows you to connect to your Cisco VPN using Openconnect instead of using the Native Cisco Client.

-I created this for use on MAC OSX, but it could also be used on Linux.
+I created this for use on MAC OSX Catalina+, but it could also be used on Linux.

 #  PREREQUISITES